 - To link existing industry networks by organizing collaborative events and building mutually-beneficial relationships.

-Our Core Team consists of seven women in engineering from diverse professional backgrounds.
-We collaborate with other STEM and women's groups to optimize our outreach capabilities within the Greater Toronto Area.
+SWE Toronto is a dynamic team of women in engineering from diverse professional backgrounds.
+We collaborate with other STEM and women's groups to grow and optimize our outreach capabilities within the Greater Toronto Area.

 Alessandra Massaro graduated from McMaster University with a Bachelor's of Civil Engineering and International Studies and is currently working as a Transportation Engineering Intern at the Canadian firm CIMA+.
 She is an avid advocate for women’s rights in the workplace and started the Women in Engineering Coffee Club before teaming up with SWE Toronto to create the SWE Coffee Club.
 Alessandra is a member of PEO, OSPE and WTS Toronto and is dedicated to improving the status of women in STEM in the workplace..